hbctraining/Intro-to-R-flipped/lessons/05_introR-data-wrangling.md

 * Demonstrate how to subset vectors and factors
 * Explain the use of logical operators when subsetting vectors and factors
-* Demonstrate how to relevel factors such that the assignment is no longer alphabetical
+* Demonstrate how to relevel factors in a desired order

 ## Selecting data using indices and sequences